Manufacturing: Manufacturing Workflows: Intro to Manufacturing

 This document will review creating Bills of Materials in detail, and assigning them to product variants.
-The second half of the document will cover basic configurations in the Odoo Manufacturing app, creating workstations and organizing work routes between them, and how to add quality checks as needed.
+The second half of the document will cover basic configurations in the Manufacturing application of Odoo 15, creating workstations and organizing work routes between them, and how to add quality checks as needed.

 Product Variants and Bills of Material were covered briefly in the Product Creation Workflow document, so please review that first as this information will be more in-depth.